jagustin/digibyte/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [DigiByteTalk](https://digibytetalk.org/) forums, in the [Development & Technical Discussion board](https://digibytetalk.org/index.php?board=6.0).
+* Discuss on the [LekCoinTalk](https://lekcointalk.org/) forums, in the [Development & Technical Discussion board](https://lekcointalk.org/index.php?board=6.0).
-* Discuss project-specific development on #digibyte-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=digibyte-core-dev).
+* Discuss project-specific development on #lekcoin-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=lekcoin-core-dev).
-* Discuss general DigiByte development on #digibyte-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=digibyte-dev).
+* Discuss general LekCoin development on #lekcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=lekcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)